ScaDLES: Scalable Deep Learning over Streaming data at the Edge: Challenges in Streaming DL

 \subsection{Limited Memory and storage}

 With high volumes of streaming data, further processing and storage can be costly or even unfeasible due to limited physical resources.
 Limited memory presents challenges even in data-center settings where GPU memory is significantly lower than system memory.
 Training a neural network on a GPU requires storing model parameters (a.k.a weights), gradients computed in backward pass, activation maps as well as training batches.
-Fig. \ref{bszmem} and \ref{optmem} show how GPU memory utilization varies on NVIDIA V100 GPUs based on the mini-batch size and the kind of optimization used.
+Fig. \ref{memutil} shows how GPU memory utilization varies on NVIDIA V100 GPUs based on the mini-batch size and the kind of optimization used.
 Keeping all other hyperparameters fixed, memory usage increases in a near-exponential fashion with batch size (Fig. \ref{bszmem}).
 From Fig. \ref{optmem}, memory consumption also increases as we move from mini-batch SGD to Nesterov's momentum \cite{b15}, and then to Adam optimizer \cite{b16}.
 Nesterov's momentum needs more memory than mini-batch SGD since it keeps parameter updates from the previous timestep as well.
 Adam optimizer consumes even more memory since it stores both first and second order updates from previous timestep.
-Thus, such heavy resource requirements make training at the edge even more challenging.
+Even though devices designed for the edge are now more capable than ever, its still more resource constrained than dedicated data-center hardware.
+This makes training neural networks on the edge even more challenging.

 Since neural network training is compute-intensive, it is difficult to train models on streaming data at \emph{line-rate}.
 High synchronization overhead to aggregate updates further inhibits linear scaling of DDL.
 As a result, \emph{data quickly accumulates if the streaming rate is higher than the processing rate}.